 Middle Tennessee is a wonderful place to live, offering tons to do and a wide variety of urban, suburban, and rural areas.
 The Nashville-Murfreesboro-Franklin metropolitan area has a population of over 1.6 million people.
 Middle Tennessee has a nice climate with four distinct seasons and relatively mild winters and warm summers.

 Murfreesboro is a city of 130,000 people and is one of the fastest growing small cities in the country.
 It is home to Middle Tennessee State University, the largest undergraduate university in the state, with over 25,000 students.
-Murfreesboro has numerous restaurants (over 300), shopping, parks, and historical sites to explore, including the Avenue Murfreesboro, an outdoor lifestyle center located just a mile from St. Thomas Rutherford Hospital.
+Murfreesboro has numerous restaurants (over 300), shopping, parks, and historical sites to explore, including the Avenue Murfreesboro, an outdoor lifestyle center located just a mile from Ascension Saint Thomas Rutherford.
 Murfreesboro is also just a 30 minute drive from downtown Nashville, and all of its entertainment options.

 In 2010, Bloomberg Business Week ranked Murfreesboro the best place in Tennessee to raise children.
 Rutherford County schools consistently rank among the best school districts in the state.
 Rutherford County (Murfreesboro and nearby small towns such as Smyrna and LaVergne) combines the benefits of small-town living with the amenities of a major metropolitan area.

-Murfreesboro has a low cost of living (8% lower than the national average) and a variety of high quality, affordable, and safe housing options are available just minutes from St. Thomas Rutherford Hospital.
+Murfreesboro has a low cost of living (8% lower than the national average) and a variety of high quality, affordable, and safe housing options are available just minutes from Ascension Saint Thomas Rutherford.